 This crab omelette recipe makes for a decadent weekend eggs dish that’s perfect if you’re just back from an early morning shop at the fish markets, armed with luxurious fresh crab meat.
 This crab omelette is a little sweet, a little spicy, and very, very moreish.

-The origin of this crab omelette recipe is Charmaine Solomon’s The Complete Asian Cookbook which used to be on my bookshelves in Sydney for many years and saw a lot of use — it’s a classic in the Australian-Asian kitchen.
+I have adapted the crab omelette recipe from Charmaine Solomon’s The Complete Asian Cookbook which used to be on my bookshelves in Sydney for many years and saw a lot of use — it’s a classic in the Australian-Asian kitchen.

-There are many different Asian crab omelette recipes and this crab omelette recipe of Solomon’s, which I’ve tweaked quite a bit, is a Vietnamese style crab omelette, and in my opinion it’s the best method for making a crab omelette.
+There are many different Asian crab omelette recipes and this crab omelette recipe of Solomon’s, which I’ve tweaked quite a bit, is a Vietnamese inspired crab omelette, and in my opinion it’s the best method for making a crab omelette.

 I love this Vietnamese inspired crab omelette recipe.
-I find the Japanese-style Kanitama-don or ‘egg fuyong’, where a crab meat omelette is served on top of rice, to be way too heavy and a waste of good crab meat — that is, of course, if the chef doesn’t use imitation crab sticks!
+I find the Japanese-style Kanitama-don, where a crab meat omelette is served on top of rice, to be too heavy and a waste of good crab meat — that is, of course, if the chef doesn’t use imitation crab sticks!

 The famous Bangkok style crab omelette served at Raan Jay Fai is not only notable for how expensive it is by Bangkok standards, but how well cooked it is.
-‘Sister Mole’, as the owner-cook is known locally, is amazing to watch on the woks — she alone fronts the burners — but I can think of better things to do than wrap this much fantastic crab meat in an almost rubbery casing.
+‘Sister Mole’, as the owner-cook is known locally, is amazing to watch on the woks — she alone fronts the burners — but I can think of better things to do than wrap that much fantastic crab meat in an eggy casing.

 There are other versions of this crab omelette recipe too.
-There are Chinese renditions that are similar to the Bangkok style eggs, but it’s this Vietnamese style omelette that I really think does the delicate, sweet flavour of the crab justice.
+There are Chinese renditions that are similar to the Bangkok style eggs, but it’s this Vietnamese inspired omelette that I really think does the delicate, sweet flavour of the crab justice.

 With skill, you can make a perfect omelette with three eggs without it being too much ‘casing’ for the crab.
 Having the omelette not quite set before you fold it (some cooks roll the omelette as well), means it arrives at the table just cooked through.
 You don’t want a dry omelette.
 Ever.